 Based on the data that is available this characterization of Morrison’s death as having resulted from a “heart attack” is very misleading.
 It is more generally acknowledged nowadays that Morrison unwittingly consumed an overdose of heroin.
 This divergence from the official narrative may not appear to make all that much of a difference on the face of it, but actually makes all the difference when considered in the context of how obviously strong a need there was for Courson, de Breteuil and perhaps even others to obscure the distinction between a heroin overdose and a heart attack.

-Exactly what happened on July 3, 1971 is where the data is at its patchiest for obvious reasons, but what is known within a relatively fair about of certainty is this.
+Exactly what happened on July 3, 1971 is where the data is at its patchiest for obvious reasons, but what is known within a relatively fair amount of certainty is this.

 De Breteuil, and heroin, were involved, based on later confessions from both Pamela Courson and Marianne Faithfull.
 The story goes that Morrison, who had a well documented aversion to heroin, began consuming a substance with Courson that he was under the impression was cocaine.
 As Morrison began to experience violent, alarming reactions to the substance, Courson was allegedly unable to do much to help him, due to her own acute heroin intoxication.
 Courson claims that around 6 AM she finally came to, where she found Morrison lifeless in the bathroom.